 Do I have to file a claim or participate in the registry to get care from VA?

-No, you can apply for VA care even if you have not started the claims process or joined the VA Airborne Hazards and Open Burn Pit Registry (AHOBPR).
+No, you can apply for VA care even if you have not started the claims process.
 If you served in Operation Enduring Freedom (OEF) in Afghanistan or Operations Iraqi Freedom (OIF) or New Dawn (OND) in Iraq, you can receive free VA health care for up to 5 years after separation from the military.
 This includes potential health effects related to environmental or airborne exposures.
 Taking advantage of this enhanced eligibility period may also help your VA claim for compensation, benefits, and health care later.

 I’m already enrolled in VA health care – how do I get more information about treatment for health issues I think are related to airborne hazards or burn pit exposure?